Maasin Cathedral: The Original Ivory Image of the Nuestra Señora de la Asunción de Maasin also known as the "Patrona"

+The canonically crowned venerated ivory Marian image of the Mahal nga Patrona during a visit to the Manila Cathedral in 2023.

 The second image was that of a de vestir image where the body was made of wood and her head and hands are made of ivory.
 The image is vested with a robe and a cloak made from different materials and embroidery styles offered by her devotees.
 This image presents the Virgin with her arms outstretched upwards and eyes looking upwards.
 This image features a crown and is the current altar and processional image of the cathedral.
 In recognition of the numerous miracles that were attributed to the intercession of Nuestra Señora de la Asuncion de Maasin, on the closing rites of the Golden Jubilee of the Diocese of Maasin, the altar image received the honor of Episcopal Coronation on August 15, 2018 - the Solemnity of the Assumption of the Blessed Virgin Mary headed by Cardinal Tagle.
 Pope Francis later granted a decree of canonical coronation on December 14, 2021, and the image of the Virgin was crowned by Charles John Brown, Papal Nuncio to the Philippines, on August 13, 2022.